Deep Bayesian inference for seismic imaging with tasks

 \subsection{The SGLD Algorithm}

-The different steps of generating $n_w=K/2$ samples from the posterior from $K$ iterations of SGLD (Equation~\ref{sgld}) are summarized in Algorithm~\ref{alg}~for a given set of $n_s$ processed shot records and their respective source signatures, $\left \{ \B{d}_{i}, \B{q}_{i} \right \}_{i=1}^{n_s}$.
+The different steps of generating $n_w=K/2$ samples from the posterior from $K$ iterations of SGLD (equation~\ref{sgld}) are summarized in Algorithm~\ref{alg}~for a given set of $n_s$ processed shot records and their respective source signatures, $\left \{ \B{d}_{i}, \B{q}_{i} \right \}_{i=1}^{n_s}$.
 Aside from shot data, Algorithm~\ref{alg}~requires a smooth background model, $\B{m}_0$, for the squared slowness and a fixed realization for the latent variable $\B{z} \sim \mathrm{N}( \B{0}, \B{I})$.
 In addition to these input vectors, SGLD requires hyperparameters to be set for the

-\begin{itemize} \item \textbf{Stepsize strategy.} Following \citet{teh2016consistency}, the decay rate parameter in Equation~\ref{stepsize} is set to $\gamma=\frac{1}{3}$.
-The stepsize constants $a,\ b$ in Equation~\ref{stepsize} are chosen separately for each presented numerical experiment to ensure fast convergence in the warmup phase.
-While selecting these parameters differently changes the speed of converge, the accuracy of the resulting samples is empirically verified for the chosen parameters. \item \textbf{Preconditioning.} As documented in the literature, we chose $\beta=0.99$ in Equation~\ref{ruunning-grad}. \item \textbf{Noise variance.} The variance $\sigma^2$ of the noise assumed to be known. \item \textbf{Regularization parameter.} As with many inverse problems, the selection of the regularization parameter $\lambda^{-2}$ is challenging.
+\begin{itemize} \item \textbf{Stepsize strategy.} Following \citet{teh2016consistency}, the decay rate parameter in equation~\ref{stepsize} is set to $\gamma=\frac{1}{3}$.
+The stepsize constants $a,\ b$ in equation~\ref{stepsize} are chosen separately for each presented numerical experiment to ensure fast convergence in the warmup phase.
+Specifically, we select $a$ large enough to ensure fast convergence while making sure the initial iterations do not diverge due to large a stepsize.
+We selected $b$ to be the same as the stepsize that would yeld a good convergence for the MAP estimation problem, i.e., SGLD iterations without the additive noise.
+This is to ensure SGLD iterations get close enough to mode(s) of the distribution toward the end.
+While selecting these parameters differently changes the speed of converge, the accuracy of the resulting samples is empirically verified for the chosen parameters. \item \textbf{Preconditioning.} As documented in the literature, we chose $\beta=0.99$ in equation~\ref{ruunning-grad}. \item \textbf{Noise variance.} The variance $\sigma^2$ of the noise assumed to be known. \item \textbf{Regularization parameter.} As with many inverse problems, the selection of the regularization parameter $\lambda^{-2}$ is challenging.